wacon-internet-gmbh/mctest/Documentation/Index.md

 ### 3. Configure extension
 1. Create a folder with a name of your choice, for example: McTest
-2. Add the TypoScript static file from McTest to your TypoSript records (for instance of your root page)
+2. Add the Site Set from McTest
 3. Create your first quiz in your created folder in step 1 with the list module
 4. Add the McTest frontend plugin on your chosen page
    1. Choose the quiz you have just created